lahtis/StoryEditor/README.md

 <h1>StoryEditor</h1>
-Let's try to study if this idea can ever be done.
+Let's try to study if this reflections can ever be done.

+The purpose of the program would be to facilitate the development of game design in story games.

+* Name generator....
+* Family tree generator / family map...
+* Story, plot...
+* Quests editor...

+All these under one program.
+Maybe use some database...

 Story editor application developed with C and GTK 3 in Linux.